-This guide will tell you how to copy a deleted file from a snapshot.
+This guide will tell you how to find and copy a deleted file from a snapshot using different access methods.

 A snapshot of a file system is a logical, point-in-time, read-only, copy of all files.
 It’s not really a complete copy.
 Instead, the file system keeps track of files that are changed or deleted after the snapshot was made.
 By definition, all snapshots are read-only, meaning you cannot delete a file from a snapshot.
 Restoring a file from a snapshot is as simple as copying the file back to your working directory/folder.

 Not really.
 Backups are generally thought of as historical copies of files and users could go to a backup to recover a file from many months ago.
 Snapshots provide some safety against the common "accidentally deleted" use case.
-CRSP does not keep historical backups of data. *Files that were deleted more than 7 days ago are gone forever.
+Files created and deleted in the same time interval between two snapshots are not recorded in any snapshot and have no recovery.
+CRSP does not keep historical backups of data.
+Files that were deleted more than 8 weeks ago are gone forever.